Esri/arcgis-maps-sdk-kotlin-samples/samples/show-callout/README.md

 ## Additional information

-This sample uses the GeoView-Compose Toolkit module to implement a Composable MapView, which supports the use of [Callouts](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit/tree/v.next/toolkit/geoview-compose#display-a-callout).
+This sample uses the GeoView-Compose Toolkit module to implement a composable MapView, which supports the use of [Callouts](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit/tree/v.next/toolkit/geoview-compose#display-a-callout).

 ## Tags